 - A Jar Full of Colourful Meringues

-- Soft Nutty Cookie Mounds (Amaretti, Hazel-Chocolate or Pistachio)
+- Soft Nutty Cookie Bites (Amaretti, Hazel-Chocolate or Pistachio)

 - Dark & Decadent Chocolate Truffles

 - Healthier than Nutella Chocolate Hazelnut Spread

 - Toblerone Brownies

 - Chewy Toffee Apple Cookies

 - Vanilla Fudge

 - Italian Baci Di Dama (Hazelnut Cookies – Ladies Kisses)

 - Gluten Free Biscotti with Nuts and Fruit or plain